Ph.D. Candidate, Research Assistant

 University of Toronto, Canada

-I am a PhD student and a graduate research assistant at the University of Toronto.
+I am a Ph.D. candidate and a graduate research assistant at the University of Toronto.
 I received a H.B.Sc. from the University of Toronto in 2011 double majoring in Architectural Studies (Design) and Computer Science.
 I completed my Professional Master of Architecture in 2015 at the University of Toronto where my research focused on identifying better practices for designing future refugee camps.
 My graduation thesis won the best thesis award at the faculty and was nominated for national award too.
 I am currently pursuing PhD in Computer Science at the University of Toronto under the supervision of Professor Ishtiaque Ahmed.
-My research aims to understand the challenges, and design computational support that can help refugees integrate faster and better into their new communities.
+My dissertation focuses on the emotional dimension of migration asking questions about how migrants use digital devices to participate in emotion-related resilience activities and how this participation can be included in an ongoing design process to result in a democratic representation, account of experience, and meaningful design processes.
+Based on these explorations, I design interactive augmented technologies (e.g., paper sketching with image recognition, Virtual Reality gaming, Augmented Reality with object recognition) that could better foster inter-group communication.

 I have been a teaching assistant since 2013 and I served as an instructor at Humber College.
 I worked at multiple architectural and design offices on several community projects.